jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/startproject/index.md

 4. Select a repository type.
  * If you are familiar with IBM&reg;  Rational Team Concert&trade; and want to use Jazz&trade; source control management (SCM), click the **Use Jazz SCM** icon.
  * If you are familiar with Git and want to create a hosted repository, click the **Create a Git repository** icon.
-**Tip**: You can host a local Git repository on DevOps Services.
-First, create the new DevOps Services project; then, force push the local repository to the new hosted repository.
+**Tip**: You can host a local Git repository on Bluemix DevOps Services.
+First, create the new Bluemix DevOps Services project; then, force push the local repository to the new hosted repository.
  * If you stored code in a GitHub repository, you can continue to use that repository.
 Click the **Connect to an external GitHub repository** icon and paste the repository URL into the field.

 5. If you want to control who can view your project and its code, select the **Private** check box.
-DevOps Services users who you invite can access your private projects.
+Bluemix DevOps Services users who you invite can access your private projects.

 6. If you want to use all of the Track & Plan features, including the ability to create sprints from the project backlog of work items, select the **Add features for Scrum development** check box.
 If you want to use only the traditional planning feature, which uses simplte tasks and iterations without a backlog, clear the check box.